 Interprofessional pairs of students from the disciplines of Nursing, PT, OT, SLP, PA and Medicine work with an Mass General trained interprofessional instructor who guides an intensive exposure to the interdisciplinary aspects of care delivery.
 The goal is to lay a strong foundation for understanding of collaborative practice.

 The department provides progressive clinical education experiences as follows:

-These full-time 12-week experiences occur after the completion of all academic coursework.
-Over their experience, students work to meet progressive levels of skill, independence and productivity that are outlined and reviewed on a weekly basis.
+These full time experiences of 10-14 weeks occur at different points in the student's academic experience.
+Over their experiences, student work to meet progressive levels of skill, independence and productivity that are outlined and reviewed on a weekly basis.

 Year-Long Internship - Post Licensure

 Following licensure, interns continue their training, working under the direction of a PT department clinical specialist.
 Intern use the four level PT Department Professional Development “grid”, to advance their practice from the first level, novice, towards the second level, clinician.